fwupd/fwupd/plugins/steelseries/README.md

 ### Wireless Mice

+### Rival 3 Wireless

 The mouse switch button underneath must be set to 2.4G, and its 2.4G USB Wireless adapter must be connected to host.

+### Aerox 3 Wireless

+The mouse must be connected to host via the USB-A to USB-C cable.

 ## Vendor ID Security